ehmatthes/django-simple-deploy/docs/cli_args.md

 #### `--unit-testing`

 This is used within scripts in the unit test directory to pass a `--unit-testing` flag that skips some confirmations, and some deployment steps during unit testing.
 This allows us to unit test as much of the process as possible without making network calls.

+#### `--integration-testing`

+This is also used within scripts, in the integration_tests/ directory.
+The `--integration-testing` flag skips all `simple_deploy` confirmations for streamlined test runs on platforms with preliminary support.